Follow the steps

 This import process is for a wide variety of research samples, but excludes samples derived from animals.
 For the IHS, the research samples fall into three categories:

-- laboratory specimens
+- laboratory specimens and laboratory materials

 - herbarium specimens